• Skip to primary navigation

 Sugar topped french toast on a board with strawberries and raspberries.

-Minimal prep time goes into making French toast sticks in the air fryer.
-They cook quickly and they have the perfect texture.
-Making breakfast in the air fryer is so handy, because it's quick and easy with minimal mess.
-Air Fryer French Toast Sticks are one of our favourite air fryer breakfast recipes.
+Making breakfast in the air fryer is so handy, because it's quick and easy with minimal mess, and you don't need to be hovering over a pan, which is perfect for busy school mornings.
+Air Fryer French Toast Sticks are one of our favorite air fryer breakfast recipes.

 Cutting them into sticks is perfect for little hands to hold and they are easy to transport for breakfast on the go.
+It's easy to adapt (try our chocolate version) and you probably already have all the ingredients.

 Jump to:

-• Ingredients and substitutions
+• Ingredients and Substitutions

-• Air Fryer French Toast Toppings
+• Air Fryer French Toast Sticks Toppings

 • Storage